ChristieLab/kellets_whelk_rnaseq/README.md

 ## Data
 All raw data and sample metadata generated for this project are stored in the NCBI Short Read Archive (SRA) under project PRJNA1000198 (https://www.ncbi.nlm.nih.gov/sra/PRJNA1000198).
-VCF files for the all-SNPs and DEG-SNPs datasets are deposited in Dryad (https://doi.org/10.5061/dryad.qbzkh18s3; currently embargoed).
+VCF files for the all-SNPs and DEG-SNPs datasets are deposited in Dryad (https://doi.org/10.5061/dryad.qbzkh18s3).